JCSDA/spack-stack/doc/source/Utilities.rst

    spack concretize |& tee log.concretize
    ${SPACK_STACK_DIR}/util/show_duplicate_packages.py log.concretize

 The `-d` option shows only a list of the duplicates, as opposed to the default behavior, which is to show a print-out of all packages with colorized duplicates.
 In any case, the identification of any duplicates will yield a return code of 1.
+The `-i` option can be invoked multiple times to skip specific package names.

 .. _Acorn_Utilities: